aqibali25/Login-Validation/README.md

 # Login-Validation
-This project securely manages user sign-up data in local storage.
-During login, the system checks if the user has signed up; if so, access is granted with redirection to the dashboard.
-Attempts to directly access the dashboard without logging in result in redirection to the login page, ensuring authentication.
+The project involves securely managing user sign-up data through local storage.
+During login, the system verifies whether a user has previously signed up.
+If confirmed, access is granted, redirecting the user to the dashboard.
+Conversely, if a user attempts to access the dashboard directly without logging in, redirection to the login page is enforced.

+Additionally, while a user is logged in, attempts to navigate to the signup or login pages are restricted to maintain security and prevent unauthorized access.
+This mechanism ensures a seamless and secure user experience.
+The implementation emphasizes data integrity and user authentication, promoting a robust user management system.
+The system fosters a user-centric approach, enhancing the overall security and accessibility of the application.